joe-irving/defundclimatechaos/index.md

     link: "/assets/images/money-faucet.png"
     location: left
   text: |-
-    # Turn off the money pipeline to fossil fuels.
-Now.
+    # It's happening now

-    UK banks, investors and insurers are fuelling climate chaos by pumping billions of pounds into fossil fuels each year.
+    Throughout the day, as thousands of people rise up around the world, we'll bring you all the latest from actions outside the UK banks, investors and insurers  fuelling climate chaos.

-    Today, ahead of UN climate talks, groups around the world are rising up to demand that governments and corporations **#DefundClimateChaos**.
+    Join us in person if you can, light a lantern for climate justice at 6pm and help spread the word online using **#DefundClimateChaos**.
   buttons:
   - text: Add to the memorial
     target: "#tribute"